 (a) There is established the West Virginia Insurance Fraud Unit within the offices of the commissioner.
 The commissioner may employ full-time supervisory, legal, and investigative personnel for the unit who shall be qualified by training and experience in the areas of detection, investigation, or prosecution of fraud within and against the insurance industry to perform the duties of their positions.
-The director of the unit is a full-time position and shall be appointed by the commissioner and serve at his or her will and pleasure.
-The commissioner shall provide office space, equipment, and supplies, and shall employ and train personnel, including legal counsel, investigators, auditors and clerical staff necessary for the unit to carry out its duties and responsibilities under this article as the commissioner determines is necessary.
+The Inspector General of the unit is a full-time position and shall be appointed by the commissioner and serve at his or her will and pleasure.
+The commissioner shall provide office space, equipment, and supplies, and shall employ and train personnel, including legal counsel, investigators, auditors, and clerical staff necessary for the unit to carry out its duties and responsibilities under this article as the commissioner determines is necessary.

 (b) It is the duty of the unit to: